It usually occurs late in the second trimester or during the last trimester of pregnancy.

 Intrahepatic cholestasis happens when there is a problem with eliminating bile salts from the liver.
 This is the kind of cholestasis that happens during pregnancy.

 The prevalence of cholestasis of pregnancy is not known.
 One estimate suggests that it affects 1 to 2 pregnancies in every 1,000 in the U.S. Other figures suggest that up to 1 in 50 women may develop it, depending on the population.

 Factors that may increase a woman's risk of developing cholestasis of pregnancy include:

-As well as intense itching, the mother may have some problems with absorbing fat-soluble vitamins, which are vitamins A, D, E and K. However, within a few days after giving birth, the problems should resolve and there are not usually any further liver problems.
+As well as intense itching, the mother may have some problems with absorbing fat-soluble vitamins, which are vitamins A, D, E and K. However, within a few days after giving birth, the problems should resolve.
+There will not usually be any further liver problems.

-Cholestasis during pregnancy increases the risk of a preterm birth.
+Cholestasis during pregnancy increases the risk of preterm birth.

 For the fetus, there is a significantly higher risk of preterm birth if the mother has cholestasis of pregnancy, although the reasons are unclear.

 An infant who is born preterm may have breathing difficulties if the lungs are not yet fully developed.